Padri Jo Goth

-Padri Jo Goth is a Christian village in Sanghar District, Sindh, Pakistan.
+Padri Jo Goth is a village in Sanghar District, Sindh, Pakistan.

 History

-The village consists of around 300 families living on land bought by the Catholic Church in 1938.
-Franciscan Father Ken Viegas was the parish priest in 2004.
-The Faithful Companions of Jesus Sisters also run a dispensary out of their St. Clare Convent.
+The village consists of around 500 families living on land bought by the Catholic Church in 1938.
+Franciscan Father Dildar Micheal is the parish priest in 2023.
+The Faithful Companions of Jesus Sisters also run a dispensary out of their St. Alverna Convent.

-The St Isidore primary school run by the Franciscan Sisters of the Heart of Jesus provides education to the community up to the eighth grade.
-In 2011 some 200 disadvantaged children were receiving an education at the school funded by Catholic Missions.
+The St Isidore high school run by the Franciscan Sisters of the Heart of Jesus provides education to the community up to the 10th grade.
+In 2023 some 450 disadvantaged children are receiving an education at the school funded by Catholic Missions.

 Local violence

 The marriage of a young tribal Hindu woman and a Christian man she chose angered her community in 2004.
 This led to friction between the two communities.

 In 2012, a mother of two was set on fire by her in-laws over a domestic dispute.

 In 2013 a Muslim man wanted to marry a Catholic nurse from the village.
 He approached her with a proposal to marry him and convert to Islam.
 When she turned him down, he threatened to abduct her and disfigure her with acid.